 Then he sees Karl at a bar, and it’s like a bolt of lightning right into the darkest part of his heart, the secret place he’s been hiding his attraction to men from himself and everyone else.
 It’s a beautiful album about the misery of alienation, the agony of the closet and the thrill of first love.
 It’s also a very dark horror story: the album ends with Oliver drowning himself in the San Francisco Bay with Karl’s body.

 Oliver Appropriate got very little coverage either in the press or from critics: there were many, many more articles about Bemis’s coming-out than anything else to do with the album, and most of those were just “huh, well, there you go, good for him”.
 I’m honestly kind of glad.
 There’s been something of a moralising, puritanical turn in pop culture criticism over the last several years, not unique to our time in history, but extremely unwelcome nonetheless if you give a shit about art.
 Instead of talking much about e.g. a movie’s aesthetic qualities, a mind-numbing amount of contemporary criticism is little more than political metacommentary on whether it challenges or reinforces the attitudes and norms of its audience through “good” or “bad” representation, or psychoanalysis of the artist(s) who made it (or, at least, audiences and artists as imagined by the critic).
 I don’t pretend to preach about this with clean hands: to take just one example, my piece on Split stretches to make a case that it’s not just a bad movie, but a socially harmful one, and looking back, it feels ridiculous.
 If I liked Split more on its aesthetic merits in the first place, it’s doubtful I’d have felt the same, because we all give the art we like a moral discount on stuff like “promoting inaccurate views of mental illness” or whatever.
-In fact, I know I wouldn’t, because his previous film The Visit is about scary old people with dementia, and I think it’s one of his best.
+In fact, I know I wouldn’t, because M. Night Shyamalan’s previous film The Visit was about scary old people with dementia, and I think it’s one of his best.
 I just didn’t like Split and I wanted to give my case against it a bit of heft, something that would reach a fan who obviously enjoyed its filmmaking more than I did, so I retroengineered reasons to hate it even if you like it.

 Queer art has suffered particularly from this turn, for reasons far beyond the scope of this article or this author to explore in detail, but which I’d briefly summarise as a pathological insistence within certain too-online queer communities on constantly modelling the “right” way to be gay, trans, etc. in the futile belief that if only we can make the straights think we’re nice enough, hatred and bigotry against queer people will fade away.
 But the notion there’s a “right” way for queer people to exist is hatred and bigotry against queer people, no less so when it’s self-inflicted.
 It’s just the same old shit of telling other queer people that they’re “making the rest of us look bad”, pandering to prejudice in the hope of being told you’re “one of the good ones”, but applied to art and, inevitably, to the artists who don’t toe the party line.